MrKapKan/django_restaurant/README.md

 # django_restaurant
 ## About
+A company needs internal service for its 'employees which helps them to make a decision at the lunch place.
+Each restaurant will be uploading menus using the system every day over API.
+Employees will vote for the menu before leaving for lunch on a mobile app for whom the backend has to be implemented.
 This is a food selection app by company employees.
 There is the following functionality:
 - Authentication
 - Creating restaurant